 Warning: Spoilers galore

 My favorite part of our trip was in the evenings.
-When we were treated to a driving and walking tour of Los Angeles, Hollywood, to be specific.
+At night we were treated to a driving and walking tour of Los Angeles, Hollywood, to be specific.
 Of all the places we visited, I especially loved seeing Hollywood Boulevard.
-Hollywood Blvd. was always kind of tacky, but not to my utterly overwhelmed and enthralled eyes.
+Hollywood Boulevard was always kind of tacky, but not to my utterly overwhelmed and enthralled eyes.
 In the early 1970s, it was still a place to go to see first-run movies, where premieres were held, and where they had their annual Christmas parade populated with actual movie stars you've heard of.
 Hollywood Blvd...all decked out in Christmas decorations, stars on the sidewalks, overflowing with one lit-up movie palace after another…to my eyes, it looked every bit as magical as Main Street in Disneyland.

 Who Will Survive--In One Of The Greatest Escape Adventures Ever!